unraveldata-org/unravel-terraform-scripts/bigquery/README.md

 3. Multiple Key based authentication.

 ### VM Identity based authentication.
 In this authentication model, A "Master service account" will be created under the "Unravel Project" and IAM roles will be created in each "Monitoring projects", "Admin Projects" and "Unravel Projects".
-Finally, these roles will be binded to the "Master Service account" created under the "Unravel Project".
+Finally, these roles will be bound to the "Master Service account" created under the "Unravel Project".

 The next step involves assigning the "Master Service account" to the Unravel VM.
 After Terraform creates the required resources, you must perform a one-time manual task: Stop the Unravel VM, change the Service account to the "Master Service account," and then restart the VM and Unravel.